james-bowman/blog/content/post/go-plug-ins.md

 - Added complexity through additional runtime processes, binaries to be deployed and dependencies between them.
 - Relatively higher latency for out of process (RPC) communication

-### 2. Shelling out to other processes

-This approach is very similar to Out of process RPC calls described above.
-Both approaches rely on the plug-in running in its own, separate process.
-Where this approach differs however is that there is no RPC used to communicate between the two processes.
-In this approach, the plug-in is executed as a separate, child process by the existing application.
-Any data or parameters needed by the plug-in can be passed on the command line.
-The plug-in can pass any response back to the existing application through stdout.

-Pros:

-- Simpler than Out of process RPC calls
-- Plug-ins are technology independent i.e. the plug-in does not need to be written in the same language as the existing application.
-- Process isolation - the plug-in and existing application are running in separate processes so if the plug-in crashes, the impact on the existing application is limited.

-Cons:

-- Added complexity - binaries to be deployed and dependencies between them.
-- Limited capacity for communication between the processes.
-- Costs associated with spawning new processes.

-### 3. Embedded scripting
+### 2. Embedded scripting

 This approach uses an embedded scripting engine to execute scripts in process.
 As the scripts are interpreted rather than compiled, their implementation can be extended and changed without modifying the existing application.
-Some examples include [Agora](https://github.com/PuerkitoBio/agora), [Anko](https://github.com/mattn/anko), [Otto](https://github.com/robertkrimen/otto), [Go-Lua](https://github.com/Shopify/go-lua).
-The syntax of both Agora and Anko bear a striking resemblence to Go whilst Go-Lua provides bindings for Lua script and Otto runs JavaScript.
+Some examples include [Agora](https://github.com/PuerkitoBio/agora), [Anko](https://github.com/mattn/anko), [Otto](https://github.com/robertkrimen/otto) and [Go-Lua](https://github.com/Shopify/go-lua).
+The syntax of both Agora and Anko bear a striking resemblence to Go whilst Otto and Go-Lua provide bindings for JavaScript and Lua script respectively.

 Pros:

-- Dynamic in process integration at runtime .
+- Dynamic invocation at runtime.
 - Relatively simple - no additional runtime processes.
-- Language bindings allow communication and data passing between existing application and scripts
+- Language bindings allow in process communication and data passing between existing application and scripts

 Cons:

-- Usually require another language e.g. Lua, JavaScript.
+- Usually require knowledge of another language e.g. Lua, JavaScript.
-- Some additional latency through interpreted code compared to compiled code.
+- Possible reduced performance of interpreted code relative to compiled code.

-### 4. Compiled-in extensions
+### 3. Compiled-in extensions

 This is the approach that the Go language uses internally to allow extensions e.g. [image formats](http://blog.golang.org/go-image-package#TOC_5.) and [database drivers](http://golang.org/pkg/database/sql/).
 Essentially, the source code for the plug-in is compiled in to the existing application but the nature of Go means that third parties can develop their own plug-ins and compile the existing application themselves, including their plug-in without needing to modify the code for the existing application.
 This was the approach I ended up adopting for Talbot and will discuss it in more depth in next sections.